What are some common phrases/words I need to learn before my trip to Greece?

-It's always important to be polite wherever you go, especially when you're traveling in a country that's not your own, so expect to say Ευχαριστώ (thank you) - pronounced eff-kha-ri-STOE - a million times a day.
+It's always important to be polite wherever you go, especially when you're travelling in a country that's not your own, so expect to say Ευχαριστώ (thank you) - pronounced eff-kha-ri-STOE - a million times a day.
 As Greeks are friendly, welcoming, and polite people, you can also expect to hear this said back to you a million times as well.

 How to say 'goodbye' in Greek - Γειά σου (Yah-soo)

-The word for 'goodbye' in Greek is the exact same as the word for 'hello' so once you've learned it, you'll know how to properly start and end conversations.
+The word for 'goodbye' in Greek is the exact same as the word for 'hello' so once you've learnt it, you'll know how to properly start and end conversations.
 If you're among a group of people and you want to say a greeting or a farewell to everyone at the same time, simply say the word YAH-sas.

 How to say 'please' in Greek - Παρακαλώ (para-kah-LOE)